Khangnguyen04/seattle-crime-data/README.md

   ![image](https://github.com/Khangnguyen04/seattle-crime-data/assets/131831732/7ab1e98d-29c3-4765-825b-9a96e4f554e9)

-  Bar chart of offense types before and after the MCPP was implemented in Seattle
+  Bar chart of offense types before and after the MCPP was implemented in Seattle (found in Offenses Before/After MCPP dashboard).

   This bar chart compares the trends in offense types before (2008-2014) and after (2015-present) the MCPP was implemented in 2015